-Robert Harley 1st earl of Oxford
+Robert Harley 1st Earl of Oxford

-Edward soon quarreled with the Whigs who were changing there party principles.
+Edward soon quarreled with the Whigs who were changing their party principles.
 Edward brought to Harley a very religious outlook on the world, and a strong concern with moral values (Biddle).
 In my opinion Edward's behavior of joining a party (Parliament, Charles II, William III) and then staying true to it by abandoning those who change it's principles or go to extremes (Cromwell, James II, the new Whig party), is the way this outlook on the world was translated into actions.
-Robert Harley's behavior of never following those of his party that wanted to go to extremes, and his abhorrence of party government can only be explained by him believing in the principles and example his father thought him.
+Robert Harley's behavior of not following those of his party that wanted to go to extremes, and his abhorrence of party government can only be explained by him believing in the principles and example his father thought him.

-His entrance in politics
+1.2 Harley' entrance in politics

 Up to the treaty of Rijswijk William III, the Junto and William's Dutch favorites had been quite solidly in power on a policy of warfare and a strong executive.
 Once the treaty of Rijswijk had been concluded however, the provincial outlook of the average M.P. meant that the majority of M.P.'s was no longer convinced that it was necessary to have a strong army or to involve England in continental affairs.
 Thus in December 1697 the Tory majority, supported by a large number of Whigs, started its attacks on William's standing army, the Junto lords and the Dutch favorites.
 When the new parliament met in December 1698 these attacks continued, making that the main achievement of the Commons up to 1701 was opposing William III in every conceivable way.